V Ladies Golf Union - First UK Golf Association

 Ladies' Golf Union - first UK golfing association

-The Golfing Annual Volume I of 1887-88 lists 197 golf clubs of which 10 are Ladies clubs, though several show ‘No Particulars Forthcoming’ such as Hayling Island even though it is known Maud Sandeman had founded the Ladies golf club in 1884 and that they had a highly rated Ladies course.
-Other Ladies Clubs, such as Stirling and Warwickshire, known to be in existence, are missing.
+The Golfing Annual Volume I of 1887-88 lists 197 golf clubs of which 10 are Ladies clubs, though several show ‘No Particulars Forthcoming’ such as Hayling Island, though it is known Maud Sandeman had founded the Ladies golf club in 1884 and that they had a highly rated Ladies course.
+Other Ladies' Clubs, such as Stirling and Warwickshire, reported later to be in existence at this time, are missing.

-In the next volume, a year later, four new Ladies' clubs were listed (Cambridge, Dornoch, Eastbourne, and North Berwick).
-By now, several clubs were now admitting women on special terms with short courses such as Biarritz, where they had clubhouse facilities.
+In Volume II, the following year, four new Ladies' clubs were listed (Cambridge, Dornoch, Eastbourne and North Berwick).
+By now, several mens clubs were now admitting women on special terms, with short courses such as Biarritz, where they had clubhouse facilities.

 By 1893, the number of clubs had grown to 63 ladies clubs or sections in Great Britain, of which 14 were in Scotland.
 On 9th April 1893, ten of these met in the Grand Hotel in London to found the Ladies Golf Union.
 This was a year before the American men’s golf association was formed and several years before the R&A took over control of the Rules of Golf.
 It was met with some sceptical comments by the men who doubted that it would succeed.
 Nineteen clubs, shown below, joined the LGU in the first year.

 |Felixstowe & Littlestone||West Lancashire|

 St Andrews club had attended the London meeting but did not join in the first year, as did none of the other Scottish clubs, so to begin with it was very much an English union.
 There were still arguments many years later that the representation was biased in favour of southern members who could attend the meetings.
 Only two of the clubs, Royal Portrush and West Lancashire had 18 hole courses.